Scaryman/42-libft/README.md

 Allocates with **malloc** and returns a "fresh" string ending with '\0'.
 Each character of the string is initialized at '\0'.
 If the allocation fails the function returns NULL.
 ### Return Value
-The string allocated and initialized to 0.
+Returns the string allocated and initialized to 0.
 ## [ft_strdel](ft_strdel.c)
 `void ft_strdel(char **as)`